aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-11-akka-actors-2.md

   }
 }
 ```

-Here is a simple function that just parses string that is extracted from **Line** case class and transforms it to **Log** case class.
-My implementation relies heavily on pattern matching because I like the way it allows us to deconstruct case classes and collections.
+This implementation relies heavily on pattern matching because I like the way it allows us to deconstruct case classes and collections.
 If you want to found out more about pattern matching in Scala or you are not very clear about it, feel free to reach me or read [this](https://docs.scala-lang.org/tour/pattern-matching.html).

 Finally, let's review *Worker Actor* implementation: